 ALTER ERA

-Alter Era was founded in 2015 by designers Alicia Declerck and Zhanna Belskaya who have previously worked for Kenzo, Antonio Marras and Manish Arora.
+Alter Era was founded in 2015 by designers Alicia Declerck and Zhanna Belskaya, who have previously worked for Kenzo, Antonio Marras and Manish Arora.
 Recurrent themes in their work include the idea of duality and contemporary interpretations of ethnic and historical dress.
-In the upcoming A/W 18-19 collection, Alter Era delves into the 1920s and 30s.
+In the upcoming A/W 18/19 collection, Alter Era delves into the 1920s and 30s.
 Strongly influenced by Art Deco, the collection will comprise geometric shapes and bold colors in a range of printed silk crêpe de chine dresses, blouses and geometrically shaped tops, essential knits and wool coats.
-The duo’s commitment to sustainable production got the brand selected for the Worth Partnership Project, funded by the European Union.
-Already established in Belgium (where its collections sell in such stores as Momento By Gaya, Cachemire Coton Soie, Dresscode and Tiffany), Alter Era is now focusing on international expansion through Ethipop Showroom, Paris and London Fashion Weeks.
+The duo’s commitment to sustainable production earned the brand a spot on the EU-funded Worth Partnership Project.
+Already established in Belgium (where its collections sell in stores such as Momento By Gaya, Cachemire Coton Soie, Dresscode and Tiffany), Alter Era is now focusing on international expansion through the Ethipop Showroom, as well as the Paris and London Fashion Weeks.

 www.alterera.style